khomutov-k/devops-labs/README.md

 * Java
 * Python

-More detailed infor could be found in corresponding directories for every language.
+More detailed info could be found in corresponding directories for every language implementation.